August 26, 2020

 We recognize that when scientists and trainees from different backgrounds work together, their unique perspectives and experiences stimulate creativity and innovation, yielding higher quality research than less diverse teams.
 Importantly, diverse research teams are more likely to ensure that members of underserved populations will support and participate in research, and that the research we invest in addresses questions that are meaningful to these communities.
 Increasing scientists’ understanding of disparate groups benefits us all and is at the core of the NIH mission: to uncover new knowledge that will lead to better health for everyone.
 Human communication disorders, after all, cross all cultural, racial, and gender boundaries.

 The NIDCD has long worked to increase the diversity of the research pipeline across our mission areas, but I acknowledge that our efforts to date have been insufficient to achieve our goals of diversifying our workforce and our science.
-We have actively supported our goals through a variety of mechanisms, including the Ruth L. Kirschstein National Research Service Awards for Individual Predoctoral Fellowships to Promote Diversity in Health-Related Research (F31 diversity awards); the BRAIN Initiative Advanced Postdoctoral Career Transition Award to Promote Diversity (K99/R00 award) and guidance for BRAIN Initiative grantees to apply for research supplements to promote diversity; the SCORE Program (Support of Competitive Research program); and Research Supplements to Promote Diversity in Health-Related Research.
+We have actively supported our goals through a variety of mechanisms, including the Ruth L. Kirschstein National Research Service Awards for Individual Predoctoral Fellowships to Promote Diversity in Health-Related Research (F31 diversity awards); the BRAIN Initiative Advanced Postdoctoral Career Transition Award to Promote Diversity (K99/R00 award) and guidance for BRAIN Initiative grantees to apply for research supplements to promote diversity; the Support for Research Excellence (SuRE) program, formerly known as the Support of Competitive Research (SCORE) program; and Research Supplements to Promote Diversity in Health-Related Research.
 More recently, we also began supporting the MOSAIC Postdoctoral Career Transition Award.

 Despite these efforts, however, the proportion of investigators who receive funding for research in hearing, balance, taste, smell, voice, speech, or language who are members of underrepresented minority groups remains discouragingly small.
 We must do better.